gulam101/Volume-of-Cylinder/README.md

 - Step 2: Clone this project
 - Step 3: Once downloading is finished, open it up using Visual Studio
 - Step 4: Click run at the top and the application will run
-- Step 5: input a base radius and height
+- Step 5: Input a base radius and height
 - Step 6: Click calculate and this will then calculate the volume of the cylinder

 ### What I learnt: